paul-thebaud/foscia/website/docs/advanced/implementations/presentation.md

 ## Core implementation

-FuncClient propose core implementation for the `Cache` and `Registry` actions' dependencies.
-Both classes are available through `func-client/core` namespace and both factory are available through `func-client/blueprints`.
+Foscia propose core implementation for the `Cache` and `Registry` actions' dependencies.
+Both classes are available through `foscia/core` namespace and both factory are available through `foscia/blueprints`.

 Those dependencies may be used with any implementations.